mu-semtech/mu-python-template/README.md

 The string "true", ignoring casing, is considered `True`.
 All other values are considered `False`.

-#### Meinheld Gunicorn Docker Variables
-Since this template is based on the meinheld-gunicorn-docker image, all possible environment config for that image is also available for the template.
-See [meinheld-gunicorn-docker#environment-variables](https://github.com/tiangolo/meinheld-gunicorn-docker#environment-variables) for more info.
-The template configures `WEB_CONCURRENCY` in particular to `1` by default.

-### Production

-For hosting the app in a production setting, the template depends on [meinheld-gunicorn-docker](https://github.com/tiangolo/meinheld-gunicorn-docker).
-All [environment variables](https://github.com/tiangolo/meinheld-gunicorn-docker#environment-variables) used by meinheld-gunicorn can be used to configure your service as well.

 ## Other

 ### Reassigning `app`
-In regular Flask applications (e.g. those not run within this template) you are required to define `app` by using `app = Flask(__name__)` or similar.
+In regular FastAPI applications (e.g. those not run within this template) you are required to define `app` by using `app = FastAPI()` or similar.
 This does *not* need to be done in your web.py, as this is handled by the microservice architecture/template.
 Redefining this may cause `The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.` to be thrown on your routes, which can be luckily be fixed by simply removing the previously mentioned `app = ...` line.

+If you do not like this behavior (because e.g. your IDE does not find the app variable), it is possible (as is documented in this readme) to define an APIRouter object in your web.py file.
+It will be automatically picked up by the template.
+In this scenario, do not override the app variable as it could lead to the same error as before.

 ### readme.py
 To simplify documenting the helper functions, `README.py` can be used to import & render the docstrings into README.md.